atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 Additionally, think about if you want climatological ("what you expect") data, rather than weather ("what you get") data.
 Climatology is generally known with more precision and available at higher resolution, but will only represent average patterns (e.g., average temperature by month) rather than any particular year.

 ### Getting Started with a Data Product - Sample Process using BEST and CHIRPS
 Say you're looking at agriculture in Ethiopia.
-You would like both temperature and precipitation data (see warning on hydrological variables below), and would like to use observational datasets.
+You would like both temperature and precipitation data (see the warning on hydrological variables below), and would like to use observational datasets.
 You consider BEST for temperature due to their daily output and CHIRPS, a hybrid station-satellite data product, for precipitation because you found literature specifically examining its biases in your region of interest.

 1. *Understand the Data Product* - you look up CHIRPS and UDel on the UCAR Climate Data Guide
 	1. CHIRPS is unfortunately not covered on the UCAR Climate Data Guide. _However_, you find several articles specifically validating it in Ethiopia (e.g. [Dinku et al. 2018](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/qj.3244) or [Gebrechorkos et al. 2018](https://eprints.soton.ac.uk/435188/)).
 You see that satellite data products are more biased South of the Rift Valley than North.
 You also see that CHIRPS tends to overestimate rainfall.
 You consider how these biases may affect your results.
 	2. BEST _is_ [covered](https://climatedataguide.ucar.edu/climate-data/global-surface-temperatures-best-berkeley-earth-surface-temperatures) on the Climate Data Guide.
-You see that it is able to provide high-resolution data because it includes more incomplete and partial station records than other global products.
+You see that it is able to provide high-resolution data because it includes incomplete and partial station records than other global products.
 However, you also see that the data is highly smoothed, meaning that it will likely be more biased in areas with large heterogeneity in temperature - for example in the mountainous highlands of Ethiopia.
 You resolve to use different sources to check for robustness.
 2. *Prepare to Download the Data* - most weather products will require some bureaucracy to download data, and most have their own weird quirks about how they want data to be downloaded.
 CHIRPS and BEST do not require bureaucracy (creating accounts, signing data agreements, etc.), but CHIRPS will require some scripting to download.
 	1. CHIRPS: After some searching, you find that CHIRPS data is stored in a publicly accessible [directory](https://data.chc.ucsb.edu/products/CHIRPS-2.0/) (this is a simpler setup than most).
 You navigate to the `africa_daily/bils/` directory, and choose between 0.5 degree resolution and 2.5 degree resolution.
 However, you realize that you may have to write a shell script to download this data, to avoid clicking every file separately (using `ftplib` in python and similar packages is also an option).
 	2. BEST: you click on 'Get Data (external)' on the Climate Data Guide website, taking you to Berkley Earth's data overview page.
 You navigate down to the section on 'Gridded Data'.
 You'll have to click on every decade separately, but without further ado, clean NetCDF files are being downloaded to your machine.